-The preparation of financial statements in conformity with US GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities during the reporting period and the reported amounts of expenses during the reporting period.
-One of the more significant accounting estimates included in these financial statements is the determination of the fair value of the warrant liabilities avel as the fair value of the convertible note.
+The preparation of unaudited condensed financial statements in conformity with US GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities during the reporting period and the reported amounts of expenses during the reporting period.
+One of the more significant accounting estimates included in these unaudited condensed financial statements is the determination of the fair value of the warrant liabilities as well as the fair value of the convertible notes.
 Such estimates may be subject to change as more current information becomes available and accordingly the actual results could differ significantly from those estimates.